RohitSharmaIT/Password-Generator/README.md

 # Password Generator
 This is a simple password generator project that allows users to generate random passwords of varying lengths and complexity.
+I created this project using Html, Css and JavaScript.

 ## Features